-We have introduced a cash incentive scheme for owners and landlords of empty properties in the borough.
+Elmbridge Council has introduced a cash incentive scheme for owners and landlords of empty properties in the borough.
 The aim is to help provide housing to residents in the most need, people facing homelessness and those on the housing register in the borough.

-The council will offer a cash payment up to £5,000 to encourage long-term private rented accommodation (excluding one-beds) for residents in Elmbridge.
+The council will offer an upfront cash payment up to £5,000 to encourage long-term private rented accommodation (excluding one-beds) for residents in Elmbridge.
 In return for a 12-month assured shorthold tenancy (AST) at the local housing allowance (LHA) rates and a nomination to the property.